haribharadwaj/protocols/EEG.rst

    and then clicking the reference(s) (e.g., EXG1 and EXG2 (shift+click for multiple)).

 5. It is useful to view the Tigger in "Decimal" format by setting so on the "Trigger Format" drop down.
-Choosing the decimal format displays only trigger "edges" as opposed to their steady default values.
+Choosing the decimal format displays the trigger edges (as opposed to their steady default values) as an easy to read integer that will match the trigger number sent in by the stimulus program (for our hardware setup).

 6. Switch to the "Electrode Offset" tab to check on whether the contacts are good enough.
    Typical standard for a good contact is a steady offset of under 20 mV or so.
 It is